-When a company is in start-up phase, interview scheduling is easy.
-The engineering team interviews new engineers, the sales team interviews new sales people, etc. It’s pretty simple.
+When a company is in their start-up phase, interview scheduling is easy.
+The engineering team interviews new engineers, the sales team interviews new salespeople, etc. It’s pretty simple.

 As a company grows, new roles and titles emerge and it’s harder to know who should be on the interview panels.
 Here are the top three challenges coordinators face when scheduling an interview.

 It’s no secret that diversity is a hot issue in hiring.
 But why does it matter when you’re selecting an interviewer panel?

 Imagine a company using a largely homogenous interviewing panel filled with employees coming from similar backgrounds.
 At this moment, a talented candidate who does not fit into the similar profile may wonder whether he or she would be received as a respected member of the team.
 A company can be diverse, but if no one pays attention to the interviewer panel, the candidate can get the wrong impression.

 Diversity also helps combat groupthink.
 That’s when people begin to agree with each other just to maintain harmony in a group, but it often leads to poor collective choices.
 Groupthink can emphasize biases.
 It may lead people from the same team to say yes to a candidate who mirrors their own abilities, but who is missing critical skills that would make the team more successful.

 It’s tricky for recruiting coordinators to toggle between spreadsheets and find suitable interviewers.
 That’s why they tend to reuse interviewers they already know.
 According to GoodTime data, 30% of interviewers handle 70% of the interview load, causing interviewer burnout.